1) Length of Games:

 16) Red Cards:

 Any player that receives a red card will be dismissed from the game.
-No substitution will be allowed and the team will play the remainder of the game down a player.
+The team receiving the red card must play down a player for 5 minutes.
 An automatic one game suspension will be given for all red cards.
 All red cards will be reviewed by the Ref Committee and further disciplinary action may be taken by Ottawa Rec Sports based on the review.
+Referees may ask the player who received the red card to leave the venue in addition to the game if unsportsmanlike conduct continues on the sidelines.

 17) Offensive Language: